Fudan-iGEM/2024-wiki/src/human-practices.md

 1. **High osmotic pressure tolerance**: MEME must withstand high sodium and sulfate ions common in industrial wastewater to be effective.
 2. **Specificity**: MEME's specificity should target a particular stage in industrial battery recycling, ideally paired with a systematic hardware design.
-3. **Nickel nanoparticle production**: The engineers are highly interested in the production of nickel nanoparticles, which could revolutionize the inefficient process of nickel extraction from laterite ores and enable a closed-loop industry.
+3. **Nickel nanoparticle production**: The engineers are highly interested in the production of nickel particles, which could revolutionize the inefficient process of nickel extraction from laterite ores and enable a closed-loop industry.

 <div style="text-align: center;" id="fig1">
     <img src="https://static.igem.wiki/teams/5115/ihp-zm/8-15-visit-gem-3.jpg" style="width: 100%">